WHY MOST WORKPLACE WELLBEING PROGRAMS FAIL TO CREATE REAL IMPACT

 At the same time, there’s a broader shift we need to reckon with.

 We often act as if wellbeing is solely a workplace problem.
-That if companies just offer more - more flexibility, more wellbeing apps, more leadership development - employees will feel connected and fulfilled.
+We think that if companies just offer more - more flexibility, more wellbeing apps, more leadership development - employees will feel connected and fulfilled.

 But what if we’re solving the wrong part of the problem?